HumanBrainProject/ebrains-storage/README.md

 <div><img src="https://raw.githubusercontent.com/HumanBrainProject/ebrains-drive/master/eu_logo.jpg" alt="EU Logo" width="15%" align="right"></div>

 ### ACKNOWLEDGEMENTS
-This open source software code was developed in part in the Human Brain Project, funded from the European Union's Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreements No. 720270 and No. 785907 (Human Brain Project SGA1 and SGA2).
+This open source software code was developed in part in the Human Brain Project, funded from the European Union's Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreements No. 720270,  No. 785907, and No. 945539 (Human Brain Project SGA1, SGA2 and SGA3), and by the European Union's Research and Innovation Program Horizon Europe Grant Agreement No. 101147319 (EBRAINS 2.0).